prakashdahanayake/typescript-sample/README.md

 # typescript-sample - For beginners
 first time using typescript and hope to share knowledge about ts.

-* Typescript using npm so before you want to work with install npm(nodejs package manager) with node.
+* Typescript using npm so before you want to work with install npm(nodejs package manager) with nodeJS(www.nodejs.org)

 Using technology : https://www.typescriptlang.org/index.html